This blog originally appeared on Place.

 Dowry, land and property access

-While dowry is often a prerequisite to formalizing union under custom, it also can make the woman considered the property of her husband.
+While a dowry is often a prerequisite to formalizing a union under custom, it also can make a woman considered the property of her husband.
 Upon the death of her husband, in the majority of the communities in these counties, the woman is forced to decide between being “inherited” by her partner’s male relative together with her deceased husband’s land and property or be evicted from it, sometimes along with her children.
-Deprived of legal protections, they are ejected from homes they may have shared for decades with their deceased partners and their joint children.
+A stark choice.

 While women are often considered strangers in their husband’s communities and among the possessions to be inherited or evicted from the community after their husband’s death, women in informal unions face worse challenges.

-In these informal unions, dowry doesn’t exchange hands.
-Without dowry the relationships may not be socially or legally recognized as marriage, because dowry is seen as an essential element of formalizing the union.
+In these informal unions, a dowry doesn’t exchange hands.
+Without a dowry the relationship may not be socially or legally recognized as a marriage, because a dowry is seen as an essential element of formalizing the union.
 A woman in such a relationship often has no right to the land and property to which she contributed.
-Children of informal unions often lose the right to inherit their father’s land.
+Children of informal unions often also lose the right to inherit their father’s land.

-A woman maintains her access to land and property, as along as she is on good terms with her partner and her in-laws.
+In Liberia, a woman maintains her access to land and property, as long as she is on good terms with her partner and her in-laws.
 However, when the relationship falters or the male partner dies, the woman is typically rendered property-less and is sent away with nothing, because property is usually titled in the man’s name alone.

 Dowry at the woman’s death

-What I found more astonishing is that while some respondents claimed that men were unable to pay the dowry because it was expensive, we were also told that dowry would be paid upon the woman’s death.
+What I found most astonishing is that while some respondents claimed that men were unable to pay the dowry because it was expensive, we were also told that a dowry would be paid upon the woman’s death.

-This suggests that dowry serves as a surrogate source of income to a woman’s marital and biological families.
+This suggests that a dowry also serves as a surrogate source of income to a woman’s marital and biological families.

 Dowry and women’s land and property rights

-Yet the practice of paying dowry itself reinforces a notion of women as property who can be “bought,” and as such are not entitled to any land or property rights at all.
+Yet the practice of paying a dowry itself reinforces the notion of women as property that can be “bought,” and as such not entitled to any land or property rights at all.

-The absence of secure and gender equitable land rights affect other areas of a woman’s rights, and more broadly, their livelihood and welfare.
+The absence of secure and gender equitable land rights affect other areas of women’s rights too and more broadly, their livelihoods and welfare.

-Dowry is a contentious issue and is a double aged sword in regard to women’s rights and requires to be studied and addressed in a gender-responsive manner.
+A dowry is a contentious issue and is a double-edged sword in regard to women’s rights and requires being addressed in a gender-responsive manner.

-Dr. Justine Uvuza is a Senior Land and Policy Advisor, Gender, Landesa.
+Dr. Justine Uvuza is a senior land and policy advisor on gender at Landesa.